 Once Local Plan Part 2 (LPP2) is adopted, all retained policies in the Local Plan 2002 (LP 2002) will be superseded and will no longer be part of the development plan for Waverley.
-The development plan will then consist of policies from Local Plan Part 1 (LPP1), LPP2 and 'made' neighbourhood plans.
+The development plan will then consist of policies from Local Plan Part 1 (LPP1), LPP2 and 'made' (adopted) neighbourhood plans.
 The table below sets out where LPP2 policies directly supersede the LP 2002 policies.
 Where the policies are superseded by a combination of LPP2 and LPP1 policies, the LPP1 policy is also listed.
 Even if a LP 2002 policy is not directly superseded by a LPP2 and/or LPP1 policy, once LPP2 is adopted, the policy will be superseded and cease to be part of the development plan.

-Superseded Local Plan (2002) Policy Local Plan Part 2 Policy Local Plan Part 1 Policy D1: Environmental Implications of DM1: Environmental Implications of Development Development D2: Compatibility of Uses DM1: Environmental Implications of D2.
-Compatibility of Uses Development D4: Design and Layout DM4: Quality Places through Design TD1: Townscape and Design D6: Tree Controls DZ: Troop, Hadgarows & Davalanment DM11: Trees, Woodland, Hedgerows and D7: Trees, Hedgerows & Development Landscaping D8: Crime Prevention DM7: Safer Places D9: Accessibility DM9: Accessibility and Transport D10: Advertisements DM29: Advertisements D11: Telecommunications DM30: Telecommunications C4: Farnham/Aldershot Strategic Gap DM18: Farnham/Aldershot Strategic Gap RE3: Landscape Character C5: Areas of Strategic Visual Importance RE3: Landscape Character C6: Landscape Enhancement CZ: Trees Weedlands and Hedrerows DM11: Trees, Woodland, Hedgerows and NE2: Green and Blue Infrastructure C7: Trees, Woodlands and Hedgerows Landscaping
+Superseded Local Plan (2002) Policy Local Plan Part 2 Policy Local Plan Part 1 Policy D1: Environmental Implications of DM1: Environmental Implications of Development Development D2: Compatibility of Uses DM1: Environmental Implications of Dz.
+Compatibility of Oses Development D4: Design and Layout DM4: Quality Places through Design TD1: Townscape and Design D6: Tree Controls D7: Trees, Hedgerows & Development DM11: Trees, Woodland, Hedgerows and Dr. Hees, Heagerows & Development Landscaping D8: Crime Prevention DM7: Safer Places D9: Accessibility DM9: Accessibility and Transport D10: Advertisements DM29: Advertisements D11: Telecommunications DM30: Telecommunications C4: Farnham/Aldershot Strategic Gap DM18: Farnham/Aldershot Strategic Gap RE3: Landscape Character C5: Areas of Strategic Visual Importance RE3: Landscape Character C6: Landscape Enhancement C7: Trees, Woodlands and Hedgerows DM11: Trees, Woodland, Hedgerows and NE2: Green and Blue Infrastructure Or.
+Hees, Woodianus and neugerows Landscaping NLZ.
+GIEGII AIIU DIUE IIII ASII UCIUIE

-Superseded Local Plan (2002) Policy Local Plan Part 2 Policy Local Plan Part 1 Policy C8: Felling Licences and Woodland Grant Schemes BE1: Important Green Spaces Within Settlements BE2: Frith Hill Area of Special Environmental Quality BE4: Haslemere Hillsides DM17: Haslemere Hillsides BE5: Godalming Hillsides RE3: Landscape Character BE6: Low Density Residential Areas HE1: Protection of Listed Buildings DM20: Development Affecting Listed HA1: Protection of Heritage Assets The first of the control of the cont Buildings, and/or their Settings HAT.
-THOLECIION OF HERitage Assets HE2: Buildings of Local Architectural or DM23: Non-designated Heritage Assets HA1: Protection of Heritage Assets Historic Interest DM20.
-Non designated hemage Assets The first of the final sets HE3: Development Affecting Listed DM20: Development Affecting Listed HA1: Protection of Heritage Assets Buildings or their Setting Buildings, and/or their Settings HE4: Change of Use of Listed or Locally DM20: Development Affecting Listed Listed Buildings Buildings, and/or their Settings HA1: Protection of Heritage Assets DM23: Non-designated Heritage Assets HE5: Alteration or Extension of Listed or DM20: Development Affecting Listed Locally Listed Buildings Buildings, and/or their Settings DM23: Non- HA1: Protection of Heritage Assets designated Heritage Assets HE6: Building Control HA1: Protection of Heritage Assets HE7: Buildings in Disrepair DM22: Heritage at Risk HA1: Protection of Heritage Assets HE8: Conservation Areas DM21: Conservation Areas HA1: Protection of Heritage Assets HE9: Historic Parks and Gardens DM24: Historic Landscapes and Gardens HA1: Protection of Heritage Assets HE10: Heritage Features DM23: Non-designated Heritage Assets HA1: Protection of Heritage Assets HE11: Enhancement Schemes HA1: Protection of Heritage Assets HE12: Historic Landscapes DM24: Historic Landscapes and Gardens HA1: Protection of Heritage Assets
+Superseded Local Plan (2002) Policy Local Plan Part 2 Policy Local Plan Part 1 Policy C8: Felling Licences and Woodland Grant Schemes BE1: Important Green Spaces Within Settlements BE2: Frith Hill Area of Special Environmental Quality BE4: Haslemere Hillsides DM17: Haslemere Hillsides BE5: Godalming Hillsides RE3: Landscape Character BE6: Low Density Residential Areas HE1: Protection of Listed Buildings DM20: Development Affecting Listed HA1: Protection of Heritage Assets TIET: Protection of Eisted Buildings Buildings, and/or their Settings TIAT.
+I Totection of Heritage Assets HE2: Buildings of Local Architectural or DM23: Non-designated Heritage Assets HA1: Protection of Heritage Assets Historic Interest Tive Trocodor of Heritage 763005 HE3: Development Affecting Listed DM20: Development Affecting Listed HA1: Protection of Heritage Assets Buildings or their Setting Buildings, and/or their Settings TWATE TO COULD TO THOMAGO THE COLO HE4: Change of Use of Listed or Locally DM20: Development Affecting Listed Listed Buildings Buildings, and/or their Settings HA1: Protection of Heritage Assets DM23: Non-designated Heritage Assets HE5: Alteration or Extension of Listed or DM20: Development Affecting Listed Locally Listed Buildings Buildings, and/or their Settings DM23: Non- HA1: Protection of Heritage Assets designated Heritage Assets THAT DO NOT THE TOTAL OF THE TO HE6: Building Control HA1: Protection of Heritage Assets HE7: Buildings in Disrepair DM22: Heritage at Risk HA1: Protection of Heritage Assets HE8: Conservation Areas DM21: Conservation Areas HA1: Protection of Heritage Assets HE9: Historic Parks and Gardens DM24: Historic Landscapes and Gardens HA1: Protection of Heritage Assets HE10: Heritage Features DM23: Non-designated Heritage Assets HA1: Protection of Heritage Assets HE11: Enhancement Schemes HA1: Protection of Heritage Assets HE12: Historic Landscapes DM24: Historic Landscapes and Gardens HA1: Protection of Heritage Assets